An Online Seminar Taught by

 Each module begins with an introductory video, followed by a narrated PowerPoint presentation.
 The modules contain all the slides in the live, 2-day version of the course.
 But there are also many additional slides that wouldn’t fit into the live course, including several slides on imputation with clustered data.

-There is also an online discussion board where you can post questions or comments about any aspect of the course.
+There is also an online discussion forum where you can post questions or comments about any aspect of the course.
 All questions will be promptly answered by Dr. Allison.

 Conventional methods for missing data, like listwise deletion or regression imputation, are prone to three serious problems: